Fazalfarooqui/contactinfo/README.md

 >>>>>>>>>>>>>>>>>>>>Prerequisites<<<<<<<<<<<<<<

-You can give direct link for angularjs and jquery (on index page)but i downloaded these.js files and added it to project.
+You can give direct link for angularjs and jquery (on index page)but i downloaded these  files and added it to project.